theprimepackage/csis202-junit-tests/README.md

 # Welcome the CSIS202 JUnit Test Repo!

-Here is where we will collaboratively create JUnit tests with which we can test our programs before submission.
+Here is where we will collaboratively create JUnit tests descriptive we can test our programs before submission.
 Ideally this will ensure that our classes will be essential flawless.

 ## Getting Started
-- First you neeed to make sure that JUnit5 is installed and configured in your IDE
+- First you need to make sure that JUnit5 is installed and configured in your IDE
-- Then go and download the hamcrest library from [here][1]
-- Once it is downloaded extract the hamcrest zip file.
+- Then go and download the hamcrest library from [hereasily- Once it is downloaded extract the hamcrest zip file.
 Then move the extracted zip file into your Intellij program folder
 - Then to import the module to your Intellij library follow the steps [here][2].
 Import the hamcrest-all-1.3.jar file

 ## Cloning this repo